annmarecki/FETCHREWARDS/fetchRewards/README.md

 - Axios for front end routes
 - Express for backend routes
 - Sequelize.js for queries and database models
-- psql for the relational database
+- Psql for the relational database
 - Jasmine for testing
-- heroku to host
+- Heroku to host

 # Features

+- On the home page you can make two types of calls, dependent on the type of user you are in the system
+- As a payer you can add to your account
+- As a spender you can spend points

 # Further Development

+Features I would add next:

+- Authentication to secure transactions
+- Guest Accounts